-- 1. Stop the engine and wait for all moving parts to stop. - Disconnect the spark plug wire from the spark plug (Figure 18) before performing any maintenance procedure.
+- 1. Stop the engine and wait for all moving parts to stop. - 2.
+Remove the electric-start button; refer to Figure 12 (electric-start model only). - 3.
+Disconnect the spark-plug wire from the spark plug (Figure 19) before performing any maintenance procedure.